MrCheese2006/Analysis-of-Chaotic-Systems/README.md

 ## Basic Overview

 This code provides some analysis and modelling tools for various systems of ordinary differential equations.
 It currently includes implementations for the Lorenz, Rabinovich-Fabrikant, Chen, Hénon, Modified Chua and Duffing systems.
 Basic knowledge of Python is recommended for use of this code.
 In order to run the code, the following libraries need to be installed: ```numpy```, ```matplotlib```, and ```time```.
+This code supports Python versions 3.12 - 3.14.

 The code has the following implementations:
 - Modelling in 3-dimensional space (where applicable), as well as their projections on the xy, xz and yz planes.
 The following modelling methods are implemented: